mudathirlawal/cicd-for-ml-microservice-api-on-azure/README.md

 > If you need to use an Azure subscription from a different email account, follow the instructions
 > on [Create an Azure Resource Manager service connection with an existing service principal.](https://https://docs.microsoft.com/en-gb/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal)

+## Create a Python-specific pipeline to deploy to App Service

+1. From your project page left navigation, select __Pipelines__.
+2. Select __New pipeline__.
+3. On the Where is your code screen, select __GitHub__.
+You may be prompted to sign into GitHub.
+4. On the Select a repository screen, select the repository that contains your app, such as your fork of the Flask app.
+5. You may be prompted to enter your GitHub password again as a confirmation, and then GitHub prompts you to install the Azure Pipelines extension.
+On this screen, scroll down to the *Repository access section*, choose whether to install the extension on all repositories or only selected ones, and then select __Approve and install__.
+6. On the Configure your pipeline screen, select __Python to Linux Web App on Azure__.
+Your new pipeline appears.
+When prompted, select the __Azure subscription in which you created your Web App__.

+   - Select the Web App
+   - Select Validate and configure

+   Azure Pipelines creates an azure-pipelines.yml file that defines your CI/CD pipeline as a series of stages, Jobs, and steps, where each step contains the details for different tasks and scripts.
+   Take a look at the pipeline to see what it does.
+Make sure all the default inputs are appropriate for your code.

 ## Enhancements

 <TODO: A short description of how to improve the project in the future>